digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/nginx.md

 143.244.204.126    0471a318-a98d-49e3-aaa1-ccd855831447    acdc25c5cfd404fd68cd103be95af8ae    active
 ```

-In the next step, you will learn how to create and configure the DigitalOcean `domain` for your `Nginx Ingress Controller`.
+In the next step, you will prepare `DNS` for your `Nginx Ingress Controller` setup.

-## Step 2 - Configuring the DigitalOcean Domain for Nginx Ingress Controller
+## Step 2 - Configuring DNS for Nginx Ingress Controller

-In this step, you will configure the `DigitalOcean` domain for `Nginx` Ingress Controller, using `doctl`.
+In this step, you will configure `DNS` within your `DigitalOcean` account, using a `domain` that you own.
 Then, you will create the domain `A` records for each host: `echo` and `quote`.
 Please bear in mind that `DigitalOcean` is not a domain name registrar.
 You need to buy a domain name first from [Google](https://domains.google), [GoDaddy](https://uk.godaddy.com), etc.

 First, please issue the below command to create a new `domain` (`starter-kit.online`, in this example):